Atlanta Fashion Design BFA Degree

-In your case, clothes don’t just cover you.
-They define you.
-They tell the world who you are and express your unique sense of style.
-That’s something you share with the creative professionals who take fashion from concept to consumer.
-If you also share their talent and tenacity, you may be able to join them.
-Our Fashion Design degree programs can help you start a career in an industry of global influences, trends, and markets.
+The Bachelor of Fine Arts in Fashion Design degree at The Art Institute of Atlanta can help you pursue a career in an industry of global influences, trends, and markets.
 We’ll help you build skills in traditional and computer-generated design and pattern-making as you begin to shape your future.
-It’s a hands-on education designed to help you work through design challenges drawn from the real world.
+It’s a hands-on education designed to help you work through design challenges drawn from the real world to develop the skills needed to take fashion design from concept to consumer.

 Bachelor of Fine Arts in Fashion Design